mdgrossi/resume-quarto-moderncv/README.md

 #### Summary

-An optional professional summary for the resume can be passed to the top level `summary` key, if desired.
-This is usually a paragraph-like executive summary of the resume itself or used to highlight or emphasize key knowledge, skills, and abilities.
+An optional professional summary for the r&egrave;sum&egrave; can be passed to the top level `summary` key, if desired.
+This is usually a paragraph-like executive summary of the r&egrave;sum&egrave; itself or used to highlight or emphasize key knowledge, skills, and abilities.
 Omit if not desired.

 The summary does not appear in the CV.